xpdustry/toxopid/README.md

 ## Usage

-1. Add the plugin by applying it in your `build.gradle` with :
+1. Add the plugin in your build script :

   ```gradle
   plugins {